rockthejvm/rockthejvm-site/src/content/policies/cookie.md

 ---
-description: This page outlines our cookie policy, explaining what cookies are, how we use them, and how you can manage your cookie preferences.
+description: Discover how we use cookies to enhance your browsing experience.
+Our Cookie Policy explains what cookies are, how we use them, and how you can manage your cookie preferences.
 title: Cookie Policy
 ---